bkesterJP/content-ops-starter-jp2/content/pages/index.md

           textAlign: left
     subtitle: ''
     text: >
-      We help technical founders define a market innovation path with discovery customer acquisition, GTM strategy, starter capital, product launch and fundraising assistance.
+      We help technical founders define and execute a market innovation path via discovery customer acquisition, GTM strategy, starter capital, product launch and fundraising assistance.
+In short, we love engineers and the kinds of tech you see in SciFi movies—and we want to help you make a business out of it.

-      Our focus is on companies building cloud-native products that leverage real-time data from machines, mobile apps, and proprietary data stores.
+      Our investment thesis focuses on cloud-native products that leverage real-time data from remote machines, mobile apps, and data stores.
     actions: []
     media:
       type: VideoBlock